ISAs

 When you invest within a S&S ISA, any capital gains from these investments will be free of Capital Gains Tax, and any income payments or dividends will be free of income tax.

 This makes S&S ISA the starting point for investing in the UK.
-It only makes sense to invest in a General (taxable) Investment Account if you have already filled your ISA.
+It only makes sense to invest in a General (taxable) Investment Account if you have already filled your ISA for the year.

 See further information on: Investing 101, index funds, and choosing a broker to open an account with.